Employee Wellbeing: More Than a Tick Box Exercise

 “Engagement and wellbeing are reciprocal - each influences the future state of the other.”
 (Gallup)

-Our research for our eBook, The Mountain of Lost Benefits: Making Benefits Matter, tells the same story, with 76% of our employee respondents saying they feel more motivated when their organisation is supporting them.
+76% of employees say they feel more motivated when their organisation is supporting them.

 The phrase ‘wellbeing washing’ applies to organisations that treat wellbeing as something they need to be seen to be focusing on – ticking a box.